rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

 |      id | yeast_name   | yeast_form | yeast_amount | yeast_attenuation |
 | ------- | ------------ | ---------- | ------------ | ----------------- |
 | 258754  | safale us-05 | dry        |          NaN |              85.5 |

+These numbers give a basic, simplified idea of what goes into a beer.
+They're enough to brew it with some educated guesses.
+They give good detail on the ingredients:
+* The name and quantity of each ingredient
+* The yield and colour of each fermentable
+* The time and alpha acid of each hop addition

+As well as some basics about process:
+* The batch-specific parameters necessary to adjust to your brewhouse (batch and boil size, efficiency)

+But we're left to our own judgement to fill in most of the process details:
+* Mash (grist to liquor ratio, mash temperature(s), )
+* Fermentation (pitch rate, oxygenation, temperature)

+Also worth noting is the absense of **target measurements**!
+We'll have to write our own formulas to calculate:
+* ABV (as well as OG and FG)
+* IBU
+* SRM
+(Spoiler: we did)

   * Comment - can do some basic statistics on this
   * Comment - need to transform this for any sort of ML